 Gulf countries, and to a lesser extent the US, have shown a significant interest in the sub-region's infrastructure development.
 This growing interest in North Africa is reflected in Morocco's upswing, with many trying to secure first-mover advantage.
-Despite the construction sector having entered a recession in 2013, we expect a sharp rebound in 2014 to be maintained towards 2015.
+Despite the construction sector having entered a recession in 2013, we anticipate a sharp rebound in 2014 to be maintained in 2015.
 This will be primarily due to investments in the power sector, as the country seeks to break its reliance on imported fuels.
 In addition, high-speed rail projects continue to advance in the country and a major new housing plan targeting the middle class was launched in February 2014.
-As such, Morocco ranks seventh out of 14 countries in our MENA RRI this quarter, with a score of 55.7.